About Seikei Gakuen

 Addressing the educational reforms required in times of change

-Now, amidst the drastic changes in society, the world is being forced to undergo severe challenges, and the field of school education is being placed in a difficult situation where conventional wisdom is no longer applicable.
+And now, amidst the drastic changes in society, the world is being forced to undergo severe challenges, and the field of school education is being placed in a difficult situation where conventional wisdom is no longer applicable.
 However, it is precisely in times such as these that private schools must practice distinctive education that is in tune with the times and earn a high reputation and trust from society.

-In order to nurture human resources who combine a solid liberal arts education with a rich sense of humanity and who are capable of making a dedicated contribution to the development of society is the founding principle of Seikei Gakuen, and it is a mission that will be called for even more strongly in the coming age.
-It is precisely at this difficult time, when the world is changing at a remarkable pace, that we will continue our efforts to swiftly implement educational reforms that meet the needs of the times and send out the human resources that are required by society.
+Seikei Gakuen was relocated from Ikebukuro to Kichijoji in 1924.
+The founder, Haruji Nakamura, who wished more than anyone else for the further development of Seikei education in Kichijoji, a vast area of fields and wooded areas at that time, passed away without seeing the relocation.
+In the 100 years since then, we have grown along with the development of this area.
+Nurturing human resources who combine a solid liberal arts education with a rich sense of humanity and who are capable of making a dedicated contribution to the development of society is the founding principle of Seikei Gakuen, and it is a mission that will be called for even more strongly in the coming age.
+With the history of Seikei Gakuen in mind, we will continue our efforts to swiftly implement educational reforms that meet the needs of the times and turn out the human resources required by society.

 We sincerely appreciate your continued understanding and support.